-No stenographic record by a certified court reporter is made of these meetings.
-Accordingly, anyone seeking to appeal any decisions involving the matters herein will be responsible for making a verbatim record of the meeting/testimony and evidence upon which any appeal is to be based.
+No stenographic record by a certained court reporter is made of these meetings, Accordingly, anyone seeking to appeal any decisions involving the matters neighbor in making a verbatim record of the meeting/testimony and evidence upon which any appeal is to be based.
 (F.S.
 286.0105)

 IN ACCORDANCE WITH THE AMERICANS WITH DISABILITIES ACT AND CHAPTER 286.26 FLORIDA STATUTES, PERSONS NEEDING SPECIAL ACCOMMODATIONS TO PARTICIPATE IN THIS PROCEEDING SHOULD CONTACT THE CHARLOTTE COUNTY-PUNTA GORDA METROPOLITAN PLANNING ORGANIZATION AT LEAST FORTY-EIGHT (48) HOURS PRIOR TO THE MEETING.
 CALL (941) 883-3535 BETWEEN 8:00 A.M.
-AND 4:00 P.M., MONDAY THROUGH FRIDAY.
+AND 4:00 P.M., MONDAY THROUGH